Laterunner/Chess-Scoresheet-Generator/README.md

 - Optional logo in the top-right corner (e.g. club logo)
 - Graceful fallback for missing PGN tags or logo
 - Logo top left corner (Optional)
+- Footline for email and weblink
 - Simple GUI
+- included is a pgn file with 128 German Bundesliga games for testing

 For logo place a file named logo.png in the same directory.Recommended: square, transparent PNG, approx. 100×100 px.